FAQ - Frequently Asked Questions & Answers FAQ - Frequently Asked Questions & Answers

 After payment confirmation, we assemble and ship your order as soon as possible.
 You can also contact us by email or phone if you prefer to place an order manually - we will issue an invoice and agree on details.

-Are there any subscription or monthly fees for using the device or software?
+Are there any subscription or monthly fees for using the device?

 No, there are no monthly fees required.
 When purchasing the device, you pay once for the device itself (and accessories if you purchase additional ones) - that's all.
 The software comes with the device and doesn't require a separate license or subscription.